nyashaChiza/hot-recharge-client/README.md

-# AirTym
+# Hot Recharge Client
-A  local airtime vending platform
+A simple http client for the Hot Recharge Client API
-# Networks
+# Supported Networks
 - Econet
 - Net One
 - Telecel